 The smell of rat urine will be pungent and disgusting.
 You’ll know it when you smell it.
 Rats are known to have very little bladder control and urinate on everything.

 Look high and low for oily black smudges that rats leave behind.
-They do this to scratch themselves, leave scent markers to find their way around a space, and to attract other rats for mating.
+They do this to scratch themselves, leave scent markers to find their way around a space, and attract other rats for mating.

 Rats can live and thrive during the day and at night.
 With this versatile lifestyle, rats can quickly take advantage of access to food, shelter, and materials inside and outside your home, property, or business.
 Don’t let your family, pets, livestock, garden, and crops become victims of an overpopulation of rats.
+Call the pest control services in your area to advise you on what to do with the rat infestation.